Sharmin-Aktar-Champa/n8n-openweathermap-supabase-sync/README.md

 ---

+## ✨ Bonus Features Implemented

+I have enhanced the workflow with the following features:

+-   **Multi-City Processing (Looping)**: Instead of a single city, the workflow now iterates through a fixed list of cities, fetching weather data and generating reports for each one automatically.
+-   **Automated Multi-Channel Reporting**: For every city in the list, the system performing two actions:
+    -   Logging the data into **Supabase** for historical records.
+    -   Sending a customized **Email Alert** for that specific city.
+-   **Additional Weather Metrics**: The summary report and database logs now include extra data points like **Visibility**, **Pressure**, **Wind Direction(in degrees)** and **Feels-like Temperature** for a more comprehensive overview.

 ## 📥 How to Import and Run
 1.  **Download JSON**: Export your n8n workflow as a `.json` file.
 2.  **Import**: In n8n, click **Workflow Menu (⋮) > Import from File**.